No longer afraid of retaliation, app developers join forces to criticize Apple

 So last week, Scroll joined the Coalition for App Fairness.
 Haile said he’s not concerned about irking Apple.
 “You do the right thing and let the chips fall where they may.
 I don’t think being muzzled is good for anyone.”

-Ben Simon, co-founder of Yoga app Downdog, said his company joined the coalition last month.
+Ben Simon, co-founder of Yoga app Down Dog, said his company joined the coalition last month.
 He said the company was fed up after years of grating interactions with Apple’s App Store.
 He described contradictory messages from Apple’s App Review team.
 That slowed down bug fixes.
 And he called Apple’s cut of subscriptions unjustified, considering the level of service.

 He said his most upset customers are the ones who contact Apple about their subscription.
-Customers end up blaming Downdog for decisions made by Apple’s customer service team, he said.
-For instance, Apple would not let Downdog give customers a free trial subscription unless the subscription auto-renewed.
-Downdog didn’t want people to be charged accidentally and get angry.
+Customers end up blaming Down Dog for decisions made by Apple’s customer service team, he said.
+For instance, Apple would not let Down Dog give customers a free trial subscription unless the subscription auto-renewed.
+Down Dog didn’t want people to be charged accidentally and get angry.

-When the pandemic hit earlier this year, Downdog made its app free for a period of time as a promotion.
-But Apple blocked the update because Downdog used the term “covid-19” to explain why it was making the app free.
-So Downdog changed “covid-19” to “lockdowns.”
+When the pandemic hit earlier this year, Down Dog made its app free for a period of time as a promotion.
+But Apple blocked the update because Down Dog used the term “covid-19” to explain why it was making the app free.
+So Down Dog changed “covid-19” to “lockdowns.”
 Apple rejected it again.
 “There’s a fear that you should stay quiet,” Simon said.
 “We just lost faith a long time ago that Apple was going to treat us well.”

 Starting last year, more and more companies and software developers have been willing to speak out or sue Apple over grievances.
 Spotify filed a formal complaint with European regulators in March 2019, accusing Apple of using anticompetitive measures to harm Spotify and give an advantage to Apple Music.
 In August, makers of apps for kids spoke out about changes to Apple’s guidelines that would hurt the industry.
 In October of last year, email provider Blix took the unusual step of suing Apple, claiming the company infringed on its patents and took anticompetitive steps to harm them.
 Tile, which makes Bluetooth trackers to find lost keys, filed its own complaint in Europe earlier this year, alleging anticompetitive behavior by Apple.
 In all cases, Apple denied the allegations.